georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 = How do I earn commissions from my links? =

-To earn international affiliate commissions, you must [create a Geniuslink account](http://social.geni.us/ALESignup), and connect it to your plugin (detailed instructions can be found in the [FAQ](https://wordpress.org/plugins/amazon-link-engine/faq/)).
+To earn international affiliate commissions, you must [create a Geniuslink account](http://social.geni.us/ALESignup), and connect it to your plugin with your API keys (detailed instructions can be found in the [FAQ](https://wordpress.org/plugins/amazon-link-engine/faq/)).

-Next, add and manage your Associates IDs for each of the Amazon affiliate programs you’ve signed up for within the Geniuslink Dashboard.
+Once signed up, add and manage your Associates IDs for each of the Amazon affiliate programs you’ve signed up for within the Geniuslink Dashboard.
 Once your IDs are added, the Amazon Link Engine will automatically add the correct Associates ID per country for each click.

-* *Note: The Amazon Link Engine WordPress plugin is completely free to use.
-However, in order to earn international affiliate commissions and take advantage of the in-depth reporting, you must have a Geniuslink account.
+* *Note:* The Amazon Link Engine WordPress plugin is completely free to use and will always globalize your links for you.
+However, in order to earn international affiliate commissions and take advantage of the in-depth reporting, **you must have a Geniuslink account**.
 By default, Geniuslink’s Associates IDs will be used until you have connected your account and added your own via the Geniuslink Dashboard.

+= How is Geniuslink different? =

+Most link "localization" plugins only translate a link for an international click when the same product ID exists in both storefronts.
+However, oftentimes the same item in different storefronts has a completely different product ID, and even if the ID is the same, the product may be an overpriced "import" item or may never be in stock.
+The Amazon Link Engine and Geniuslink match on more than just the product ID to ensure every click gets to the best possible destination.
+So instead of sending your users to blank search results, we guarantee the best possible user experience.

+In addition, connecting your Geniuslink account to the Amazon Link Engine, gives you access to comprehensive reporting on clicks and commissions that no other plugin can offer.
+These reports allow you to review your link’s performance across many metrics including product type, referrer, browser, device, operating system, destination storefront, and geography.

 = Key Features: =

-* *NEW!* Pick which Geniuslink group this plugin syncs to.
-Set up the plugin on multiple WordPress sites and track clicks separately, or set up a specific group just for your WordPress site traffic.
+* Pick which Geniuslink group this plugin syncs to.
+Setup the plugin on multiple WordPress sites and track clicks separately, or set up a specific group just for your WordPress site traffic.
 Instructions can be found under “How do I change the default group?” in the [FAQ](https://wordpress.org/plugins/amazon-link-engine/faq/)
-* *NEW!* Already have Affiliated links on your site?
+* Already have Affiliated links on your site?
 The ALE will now honor these existing Associates IDs within your links.
 You can also choose to overwrite them with the ID within your Geniuslink account if you prefer.
 Learn more under “Will the ALE honor existing Associates IDs?” in the [FAQ](https://wordpress.org/plugins/amazon-link-engine/faq/)
 * Automatic localization and translation of all Amazon product links based off a visitor’s location.
 * Maximize revenue by earning commissions from all of the Amazon Associates programs.
 * Simple, easy to use interface.